 Through the generosity of Scripps College, individual donors, and corporate and foundation gifts, Scripps College Academy is able to provide high quality college preparation programs to underserved female students at no cost to their family or school.

-SCA is supported in part by grants from the Kathryne Beynon Foundation, Focusing Philanthropy, Southern California Edison, the Mara W. Breech Foundation, the JP Morgan Chase Foundation, the Annenberg Foundation, and the Donald T. Leahy Charitale Lead Trust.
-Founding donors include the James Irvine Foundation, the Mericos Foundation, California Educational Facilities Authority, the Kenneth T. and Eileen L. Norris Foundation, the Washington Mutual Foundation, and the Weingart Foundation.
+SCA is supported in part by grants from the Focusing Philanthropy, Southern California Edison, the Mara W. Breech Foundation, the Green Foundation, the Albert and Elaine Borchard Foundation, the Howard Hughes Medical Institute, the Joseph Drown Foundation, and the Donald T. Leahy Charitable Lead Trust.

 How to Give